daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 git version 2.24.2 (Apple Git-127)
 ```

-If you run into trouble, please see that Install Git > Mac OS section from [Happy Git and GitHub for the useR](http://happygitwithr.com/install-git.html#mac-os) for additional help or strategies for Git installation.
+> Note: If you run into trouble, please see that Install Git > Mac OS section from [Happy Git and GitHub for the useR](http://happygitwithr.com/install-git.html#mac-os) for additional help or strategies for Git installation.

 ## Python